 A candidate for the degree of Juris Doctor must be in good academic standing and comply with the following requirements:

-6. Prior to graduation, every student must satisfactorily complete:
+- Prior to graduation, every student must satisfactorily complete:

-a. six credits of upper-level experiential learning courses (as defined by ABA Standards 303 and 304),
+- six credits of upper-level experiential learning courses (as defined by ABA Standards 303 and 304),

-b. two continuing legal education seminars, and
+- two continuing legal education seminars,

-Students completing Sections b and cof this requirement must submit certification of completion to the Academic Services Office.
+Students completing Sections b and c of this requirement must submit certification of completion to the Academic Services Office.

 Part-time students in the Evening Division are exempt from section c. of the requirement, but are encouraged to complete it.

-11. All students are subject to the provisions of the Academic Standing Requirements (Rule II.C.) and must complete any requirements set forth under Rule II.C. or by the Academic Standing Committee.
+- All students are subject to the provisions of the Academic Standing Requirements (Rule II.C.) and must complete any requirements set forth under Rule II.C. or by the Academic Standing Committee.

-12. The Law Faculty may revise these degree requirements or impose additional requirements from time to time.
+- The Law Faculty may revise these degree requirements or impose additional requirements from time to time.
 Students will be provided advance notice of such changes.

 The Day Division course of study consists of three academic years (6 semesters) of full-time study.
 Day Division students must devote a substantial amount of time to the study of law.
 First-year students in the Day Division are expected to treat the study of law as their sole occupation during the academic year.
 Upper-class students in the Day Division are strongly encouraged to limit employment and volunteer work to no more than 20 hours per week during the academic year.
 Additional limitations on outside commitments, including employment, may be set for students subject to action under Rule II.C.
 (Academic Standing Requirements).

 1. Credit Hour Requirements: The academic year consists of two semesters, the first or fall semester, commencing in August and the second or spring semester, commencing in January.
 The Day Division course of study requires six semesters of class work.
 Completion of a total of 84 credit hours is required in order to earn the Juris Doctor degree.
-For purposes of this Regulation I (B), the reexamination procedure prescribed by Regulation III (G) has no effect.

-2. Definition of Credit Hour: The study of law, as well as its practice, requires diligent preparation, engaged attention, and thoughtful reflection.
+2. Credit Hour Policy: The study of law, as well as its practice, requires diligent preparation, engaged attention, and thoughtful reflection.
 In order to prepare students thoroughly for legal practice, the Law School adheres to the federal and ABA definitions of a credit hour.
 Standard 310(a) of the American Bar Association Standards and Rules of Procedure for Approval of Law Schools requires that: “A law school shall adopt, publish, and adhere to written policies and procedures for determining the credit hours that it awards for coursework.”
 ABA Standard 310(b) provides:

 A "credit hour" is an amount of work that reasonably approximates: